Navigating the transaction environment during COVID-19

 - Hold your nerve.
 Valuations have not dropped for COVID-resilient businesses, and we saw in the global financial crisis that valuations for the whole technology market bounced back within 12-18 months.
 Now is not the time to sell cheap.

-We are attending the Megabuyte CEO Summit (virtual conference) in October and hosting a session on Driving Growth and Delivering Value in ICT & Digital Services Companies – click below to find out more.
+We are attending the Megabuyte CEO Summit (virtual conference) in October 2020 and hosting a session on Driving Growth and Delivering Value in ICT & Digital Services Companies.